How to Turn Off PHP Errors in WordPress?

 While PHP warnings and notices are essential for developers to identify and resolve code-related issues, they can detract from the user experience when displayed to your website’s audience.

-In this guide, we’ll walk you through a simple process to disable PHP errors in WordPress and maintain a professional site appearance.
+In this guide, we’ll walk you through a simple process for disabling PHP errors in WordPress and maintaining a professional site appearance.

 What are PHP Errors?

-Let’s understand what they are before we delve into turning off PHP errors.
-PHP errors are messages generated by the PHP programming language when encountering issues or inconsistencies in your website’s code.
+Let’s understand PHP errors before we turn off PHP errors.
+PHP errors are messages generated by the PHP programming language when the language encounters issues or inconsistencies in your website’s code.

 These errors can be minor, like notices or warnings, or more critical, such as fatal errors that can crash your website.